genderkit/genderkit/_articles/permanent-hair-straightening.md

 - *aldehydes*, often called "keratin treatment" or "Brazilian treatment".
 Keratin treatments have often contained dangerous cancer-causing chemicals such as formaldehyde or glutaraldehyde, even when labelled "formaldehyde free".
 They may also contain methylene glycol, also known as methanediol, a chemical which releases formaldehyde when heated {% cite miranda2014overview %}.
 Stylists may not realise which ingredients are contained in keratin treatments and underestimate the danger to themselves and their clients {% cite weathersby2013brazilian %}.

+Repeated chemical straightening of hair carries a number of risks, including itching, burns and scars on the scalp, thinning and weakening of the hair shaft, discolouration and hair loss, and allergic reactions {% cite miranda2014overview %}.

+While called permanent hair straightening, treatment needs to be reapplied around every 12 weeks {% cite dias2015hair %}.

+### Are there other options?

 An alternative to chemical straightening is to break the chemical bonds by [hair straightening]({% link _articles/hair-straightening.md %}) using heat.
 This approach only lasts until the hair becomes wet, so is much more of a temporary solution.

-Repeated chemical straightening of hair carries a number of risks, including itching, burns and scars on the scalp, thinning and weakening of the hair shaft, discolouration and hair loss, and allergic reactions {% cite miranda2014overview %}.

-While called permanent hair straightening, treatment needs to be reapplied around every 12 weeks {% cite dias2015hair %}.

 ### References